Sam Carrick: Professional

 During the pandemic-shortened 2020–21 season, Carrick played in 13 games with the Ducks, registering 2 goals and 6 points.
 In October Carrick was recalled from the Gulls early in the 2021–22 season. and after playing a career-high 64 games with Anaheim scoring 11 goals and 19 points, he was rewarded with a two-year contract extension.
 Carrick suffered a hip injury in September during the 2022–23 Ducks training camp, sidelining him for six months.

+Carrick began the 2023–24 season with the Ducks, playing in 61 games, scoring eight goals and 11 points.
+On March 6, 2024, he was traded to the Edmonton Oilers along with Adam Henrique.
+He made his Oilers debut on March 7 in a 3–2 loss to the Columbus Blue Jackets.
+He registered his first goal and point as an Oiler in a 3–2 loss to the Colorado Avalanche on March 16.
+In 16 regular season games with the Oilers, he scored two goals and five points.
+The Oilers made the 2024 Stanley Cup playoffs and Carrick made his NHL playoff debut on April 22 in Game 1 of the first round series versus the Los Angeles Kings.
+He skated on a line with Evander Kane and Mattias Janmark.
+He played in ten playoff games, registering just one assist, as the Oilers advanced to the 2024 Stanley Cup Final.
+In the end, the Oilers were defeated by the Florida Panthers in seven games.

+At the conclusion of his contract with the Oilers, on July 1, 2024, Carrick signed as a free agent to a three-year, $3 million contract with the New York Rangers.
+He scored his first goal as a Ranger in his first game with the team, the season-opening 6–0 victory over the Pittsburgh Penguins on October 9.

 Personal information

 Carrick is the son to John F. and Jane Carrick.
 John played junior C hockey with the Stouffville 70s.
 He is the second of four brothers who are all accomplished ice hockey players: brothers Jake Carrick (born 1990), Trevor Carrick (born 1994) and Josh Carrick (born 1995), have all played major junior ice hockey in the OHL.
-Trevor was drafted by the Carolina Hurricanes in the 2012 NHL Entry Draft and is currently playing with the San Diego Gulls of the AHL.
-Carrick is also a cousin to Bobby Hughes of the Gwinnett Gladiators in the ECHL.
+Trevor was drafted by the Carolina Hurricanes in the 2012 NHL entry draft and is currently playing with the Charlotte Checkers of the AHL.
+Carrick is also a cousin to minor league journeyman Bobby Hughes.